Axanthic-Game-Studios/Lands-of-Icaria/LOG.md

 Updates

+- now Jellyfishes, Crystal Slug and Snulls drop Experience and Loot independent of their Size
 - Jellyfish Jelly Blocks and Spawners use updated Sounds now
 - Unfired Storage Vases that have been colored already can be recolored now
 - Surface Lignite can be set on Fire now